ibm-cloud-docs/CDN/stopping_cdn.md

    * You can only stop a CDN when in `Running` state.
    * Stopping a CDN is **NOT** recommended for a CDN configured with an HTTPS SAN certificate because HTTPS traffic might not work when you move the CDN back to `Running` status.
    * Stop CDN functionality is intended for maintenance windows not exceeding seven days.
-After seven days, the CDN must be started, or it is disabled and traffic to the CDN CNAME is not redirected to the Origin server.
+After seven days, the CDN must be started, or it is disabled and traffic to the CDN CNAME is not redirected to the origin server.
    * Currently, stopping a Wildcard CDN with the CNAME suffix `.cdnedge.bluemix.net` is **NOT** allowed.